 Coffin Cave has long been one of the most notable caves in Central Texas.
 Written descriptions go back to at least 1958 and the original Texas Cave Survey (Widener 1958).
 Since 1963-when cave explorers from Southwestern University first mapped Coffin Cave-it has been known as one of the deepest and most extensive caves in Williamson County.
 The somewhat ominous name of the cave stemmed from the observation that the vertical entrance shaft is roughly coffin-shaped in plan view.
 Adding to the mystique of the cave is that its location had been lost to the caving community by the time of the listing process for the Travis and Williamson County karst invertebrates in the early 1990s.
 The location had not been lost to Mr. Marvin Andres, who owned the cave for more than 50 years and kept access generally restricted.
-Williamson County purchased the cave from Mr. Andres' heirs in 2014 and established the approximately 39.4-acre preserve (Figure 23).
+Williamson County purchased the cave from Mr. Andres' heirs in 2014 and established the approximately 39.4-acre Coffin Cave Preserve (Table 21, Figure 21).

 Fencing is erected across the entire Coffin Cave Preserve and current warning signs aid in trespassing prevention.
-A steel "A-frame" structure was erected across the Coffin Cave entrance in December 2016 to facilitate ingress/egress for biota monitoring.
-The cave gate installation will be completed in 2017.
+A steel "A-frame" structure was erected across the Coffin Cave entrance in December 2016 to facilitate ingress/egress for biota monitoring and full cave gate installation was completed in 2017 (Photograph 30).